No-go for tree-level R-symmetry breaking: Gaugino masses in ordinary gauge mediation models

 which is similar to the result \eqref{eq:1-2}.

-The factor $n$ in \eqref{eq:2-1} is responsible to the vanishing of gaugino masses in a wide class of tree level SUSY and R-symmetry breaking models, because a classically stable pseudomoduli spaces require $n = 0$~\cite{Komargodski:2009jf}.
-One may relax the classically stabilization condition and build a more general tree level R-symmetry breaking model.
-Although the obstacle can be avoided, the expression \eqref{eq:2-1} only involves $F_X$ and $\langle X \rangle$ which are VEVs of components of the same superfield $X$.
-Thus the SUSY breaking pseudomodulus and the R-symmetry breaking field are identical, and \eqref{eq:2-1} is actually a result of loop level R symmetry breaking.
-To properly study the effect of tree level R-symmetry breaking, one should refine the model to exclude influence from other effects, as we are to do in the next section.
+The factor $n$ in \eqref{eq:2-2} is responsible for the vanishing of gaugino masses in a wide class of tree-level SUSY and R-symmetry breaking models, because a classically stable pseudomoduli spaces require $n = 0$~\cite{Komargodski:2009jf}.
+One may relax the classically stable condition and build a more general tree-level R-symmetry breaking model.
+Although the obstacle can be avoided, \eqref{eq:2-2} only involves $F_X$ and $\langle X \rangle$ which are VEVs of components of the same superfield $X$.
+Thus the SUSY breaking pseudomodulus and the R-symmetry breaking field are identical, and \eqref{eq:2-2} is actually a result of loop-level R-symmetry breaking.
+To properly study the effect of tree-level R-symmetry breaking, one should refine the model to exclude influence from loop-level R-symmetry breaking effects, as we are to do in the next section.